 Programs may be canceled due to weather or missile range activities

 Weather at the monument can vary drastically and change quickly.
 The decision to cancel a program due to weather is rarely made more than 30 minutes before the program start time.
 Call the monument at 575-479-6124 ext.
 236 if you would like to confirm that a program is still scheduled.
 If the program is canceled, it will not be re-scheduled.
 Monument entrance fees and camping fees are non-refundable.

 Reservations are required for this program and must be made through Recreation.gov or by calling (1-877-444-6777).
 You can make reservations up to one month in advance of the program.
 Tour fees apply and will be charged by recreation.gov.
 Monument entrance fees also apply and will be charged at the monument.

 For reservations, please note that only one vehicle per reservation is permitted to due limited parking and only five people per reservation are permitted.
 The full moon hike is limited to 40 individuals.

-Cancelations must be made by calling Recreation.gov at 1-877-444-6777 at least 24 hours in advance of program.
-Cancelations cannot be processed by monument staff.
+Cancellations must be made by calling Recreation.gov at 1-877-444-6777 at least 24 hours in advance of program.
+Cancellations cannot be processed by monument staff.